hydrodynamicstability/physicsReviewJournals/README.md

 Current publisher:  American Physical Society

 This is the highest ranked physics review journal, according to Clarivate.
 It was founded in 1929 as *The Physical Review Supplement* by the editor of the *Physical Review*, John Tate.
 In 1930 it was retitled *Reviews of Modern Physics*.
-At the time there was no dedicated review journal in physics in the United States or Europe; the closest thing were overviews of entire sub-disciplines appearing in the *Bulletin of the National Research Council* (1919-1950).
-Instead, review papers in physics would usually appear within research journals, including *Nature*, the *Bell System Technical Journal*, and various German journals (where the review article genre originated).
+At the time there was no dedicated review journal in physics in the United States or Europe; the closest things were overviews of entire sub-disciplines appearing in the *Bulletin of the National Research Council* (1919-1950), and the German *Jahresberichte* (annual reviews) dating back to the 19th century, which were scarcely more than abstracting services.
+Instead, review papers in physics would usually appear within research journals, including *Nature*, the *Bell System Technical Journal*, and various German journals and encyclopedias (where the review article genre originated).
 Edward Condon’s note to Tate in 1928 mentioned that *Physiological Reviews* (founded in 1921) and *Chemical Reviews* (founded in 1924) would be good role models for a new physics review journal (see his 1968 reminiscence [here](https://doi.org/10.1103/RevModPhys.40.876)).
 However, as far as can be determined, *RMP* was the first dedicated review journal for *physics* anywhere in the world.
 A useful [history](https://doi.org/10.1063/PT.3.4133) of *RMP* was offered to *Physics Today* readers in 2019 by its former colloquium editor, Anthony F. Starace.
 Previously, an [account](https://doi.org/10.1002/andp.201400810) of *RMP*’s birth was published by Roberto Lalli in *Annalen der Physik*.
 Since its founding, *RMP* has been APS’s only journal dedicated to review articles.

 As a reader with special interest in fluid mechanics, as far as I can tell, the first review papers on specific fluid mechanics topics appeared in *RMP* only after World War II: in the 1948 special issue honoring Robert Millikan (vol. 20, no. 1) and the 1949 special issue honoring Albert Einstein (vol. 21, no. 3).